MiaoXiao/rshell/README.md

 Feeding Kirb will change how Kirb looks onscreen.
 To reset back to Kirbs default look, just feed him water!

-More features will be added, and if I dont end up doing well on the next homework assignment, this is probably the reason why.

 ##How to use
-You can compile rshell with:
+You can compile rshell and ls with:

 ``make``

 In the root directory.
-This will create a bin file with the rshell executable.
+This will create a bin file with the rshell and ls executable.

+You can choose to specify compilation with:

+``make rshell``

+or:

+``make ls``

 To run the executable from the root directory, run:

 ``bin/rshell``

-To clean the bin file if you want to recompile rshell:
+To clean the bin file if you want to recompile rshell or ls:

 ``make clean``